Learn how to prevent data breaches by catching stolen credentials early enough to reset them.

 Malicious insiders steal data intentionally.
 But negligent insiders cause more incidents.
 They email sensitive files to personal accounts or disable security controls because they’re inconvenient.
 Phishing catches them despite training.

 Departing employees pose particular risk.
 They may download sensitive data before leaving.
 The two weeks between resignation and departure are the highest-risk period.
 Without proper monitoring and access controls, these incidents go undetected until the data surfaces elsewhere.
+Our guide on how to prevent employee data theft covers the controls that close this gap.

-Monitor for Compromised Credentials
+Monitor for compromised credentials

 Dark web monitoring watches criminal marketplaces where credentials get sold.
 Infostealer log monitoring catches credentials captured by malware on infected devices.
 Third-party breach monitoring alerts you when vendors expose your data.